sumin1457/ForestOS/docs/key_architectural_decision.md

 its originating Regulatory_Switch, and is what makes negative/positive feedback chains queryable directly, e.g.
 `LDL_Receptor_Low --feedbacks--> Cholesterol_ER_Low_instance`.
 Most
-useful for showing Homeostatic/Physiological states specifically, since a functioning feedback edge is close to the definition of a closed loop.
+useful for showing Homeostatic states specifically, since a functioning feedback edge is close to the definition of a closed loop.

 ### Clinical_Logic